Constantin-Petrescu/CastChecker/data/readme.md

+# Data

-dataset.zip contains three json files and :
+dataset.zip contains three json files and a folder:

 - entropy.json - results of extracting the casts from the lucid files
 - flagged.json - casts flagged by the tool